-3.2.1 MEPS Panel 12 Weight
+3.2.1 MEPS Panel 14 Weight

-The person-level weight for MEPS Panel 12 was developed using the 2007 full year weight for an individual as a "base" weight for survey participants present in 2007.
-For key, in-scope respondents who joined an RU some time in 2008 after being out-of-scope in 2007, the 2007 family weight associated with the family the person joined served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to population control figures for December 2008.
-These control figures were derived by scaling back the population totals obtained from the March 2009 CPS to correspond to a national estimate for the civilian noninstitutionalized population provided by the Census Bureau for December 2008.
+The person-level weight for MEPS Panel 14 was developed using the 2009 full year weight for an individual as a "base" weight for survey participants present in 2009.
+For key, in-scope members who joined an RU some time in 2010 after being out-of-scope in 2009, the initially assigned person-level weight was the corresponding 2009 family weight.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to population control figures for December 2010.
+These control figures were derived by scaling back the population totals obtained from the March 2011 CPS to correspond to a national estimate for the civilian noninstitutionalized population provided by the Census Bureau for December 2010.
 Variables used in the establishment of person-level control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, Asian but non-Hispanic, and other); sex; and age.
-Key, responding persons not in-scope on December 31, 2008 but in-scope earlier in the year retained, as their final Panel 12 weight, the weight after the nonresponse adjustment.
+The final weight for key, responding persons who were not in-scope on December 31, 2010 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.

-3.2.2 MEPS Panel 13 Weight
+3.2.2 MEPS Panel 15 Weight

-The person-level weight for MEPS Panel 13 was developed using the MEPS Round 1 person-level weight as a "base" weight.
-For key, in-scope respondents who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Round 2 and the 2008 portion of Round 3 as well as raking to the same population control figures for December 2008 used for the MEPS Panel 12 weights.
-The same five variables employed for Panel 12 raking (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 13 raking.
-Similarly, for Panel 13, key, responding persons not in-scope on December 31, 2008 but in-scope earlier in the year retained, as their final Panel 13 weight, the weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 15 was developed using the MEPS Round 1 person-level weight as a "base" weight.
+For key, in-scope RU members who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
+The weighting process included an adjustment for nonresponse over Round 2 and the 2010 portion of Round 3 as well as raking to the same population control figures for December 2010 used for the MEPS Panel 14 weights.
+The same five variables employed for Panel 14 raking (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 15 raking.
+Again, the final weight for key, responding persons who were not in-scope on December 31, 2010 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.

-Note that the MEPS Round 1 weights incorporated the following components: the original household probability of selection for the NHIS; ratio-adjustment to NHIS-based national population estimates at the household (occupied dwelling unit) level; adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to figures at the family and person level obtained from the March CPS data base of the corresponding year (i.e., 2007 for Panel 12 and 2008 for Panel 13).
+Note that the MEPS Round 1 weights incorporated the following components: the original household probability of selection for the NHIS; ratio-adjustment to NHIS-based national population estimates at the household (occupied dwelling unit) level; adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to figures at the family and person level obtained from the March CPS data base of the corresponding year (i.e., 2009 for Panel 14 and 2010 for Panel 15).

-3.2.3 The Final Weight for 2008
+3.2.3 The Final Weight for 2010

-The composite weights of two groups of persons who were out-of-scope on December 31, 2008 were poststratified.
+The composite weights of two groups of persons who were out-of-scope on December 31, 2010 were poststratified.
 Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-Those who died while in-scope during 2008 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+Those who died while in-scope during 2010 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
 Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.
-The sum of the person-level weights across all persons assigned a positive person level weight is 304,375,942.